 For the year ended September 30, 2022, operating expenses before depreciation and amortization increased by approximately \$1,600,000 or 8% from the prior year.
-Property rentals and assessments increased by approximately \$694,000 or 30% due to higher revenue share expense in the current year associated with increased parking revenues for lots managed by the Authority.
+Property rentals and assessments increased by approximately \$694,000 or 30% due to higher revenue share expense in the year ended September 30, 2022, associated with increased parking revenues for lots managed by the Authority.
 Repairs and maintenance also increased by approximately \$1,055,000 or 63% due to system-wide repairs performed by the Authority at various facilities.